UBCSailbot/docs/docs/reference/github/workflow/pr.md

 In particular, you will most likely be doing the following in a pull request (both as the reviewer and the PR creator):

 - **Asking Questions:** Clarify your understanding about something that you are not sure about.
-- **Provding Suggestions:** Give some ideas about how to improve the current implementation and provide feedback to your peers.
+- **Providing Suggestions:** Give some ideas about how to improve the current implementation and provide feedback to your peers.
 This is a good opportunity to share your knowledge with others.
 - **Verify Implementations:** Identify potential bugs in the implementation and raise your concerns with the person who developed the solution.
 This will reduce the likelihood of bugs and significantly bring down the number of issues